Sri-dathu/Complexity-Analyzer/README.md

 # 🧠 Complexity-Analyzer

-**Code2Complexity** is a web-based tool that analyzes the time and space complexity of code.
+**Complexity-Analyzer* is a web-based tool that analyzes the time and space complexity of code.
 Designed for educational and personal use, it helps users understand algorithmic performance through symbolic derivation and visual explanation.

 ## 🚀 Features